theconnor/smartsheet-python-sdk/README.md

 Smartsheet Python SDK
 =====================

+**IN CARETAKER MODE**
+The current latest API version is 2.0.
+The 1.1 API is deprecated and will be shut down in July 2016.
+See the api_v_2.0 branch -- if it works for your needs, please use it instead.

 Python client library for version 1.1 of the Smartsheet API.
 The Smartsheet API is documented at: https://www.smartsheet.com/developers/api-documentation